Energy-efficient predictive control for connected, automated driving under localization uncertainty: Data-driven Design of and

 where $\mathbf{V}_\mathcal{O}$ is a matrix where each element is the vertices of $\mathcal{O}$ after undergoing a coordinate system transformation.
-In this transformation, each element now denotes the remaining distance to the traffic light. $\mathbf{J}_\mathcal{O}$ is a matrix is a matrix where each element corresponds to the remaining energy-to-spend at the corresponding element of $\mathbf{V}_\mathcal{O}$.
+In this transformation, each element now denotes the remaining distance to the traffic light. $\mathbf{J}_\mathcal{O}$ is a matrix where each element corresponds to the remaining energy-to-spend at the corresponding element of $\mathbf{V}_\mathcal{O}$.
 By definition, the cost-to-go value is zero at every point in the set $\mathcal{O}$; thus, all elements of $\mathbf{J}_\mathcal{O}$ are zero.

 Second, given $\mathbf{X}^0$ and $\mathbf{U}^0$ \eqref{eq: initial dataset}, we calculate the cost-to-go for all data points until the vehicle crosses the upcoming traffic light.
 Let $[\mathbf{X}^0]_i$ and $[\mathbf{U}^0]_i$ denote $i$-th data point.
-We aim to calculate the upper bound to the cost-to-go value of the $i$-th data point.
-We then stack these values for all data points to create an initial cost-to-go data vector, represented as $\mathbf{J}^{0}$.
-To do that, we first define the following sets:
+We compute the cost-to-go value of the $i$-th data point as follows: